1960 Pacific typhoon season: Typhoon Lola

 Typhoon Lola hit the Philippines just days after Kit made landfall, resulting in an additional $15 million in damage, much of it to the rice crop.
 58 people were killed from the flooding, and heavy damage occurred to highways and communication systems.

 Typhoon Mamie

 Typhoon Mamie struck Iwo Jima with winds of 105 mi/h then passed to the southeast of Tokyo.
 No damage was reported.

 Typhoon Nina

+Nina formed on October 20 west of Guam.
+It traveled north, reaching peak intensity of 110 knots wind and lowest central pressure of 950hPa.
+It passed Japan without making landfall before dissipating on October 28.

 Typhoon Ophelia

 The most unusual tropical cyclone of the year began its life on November 21 in the open Western Pacific.
 The depression drifted, first to the west, then to the southeast, then back to the west, varying between a tropical depression and an open trough of low pressure.
 After a northward turn, it strengthened into a tropical storm on the 27th and turned back to the southwest.
 Ophelia turned to a west drift, and under favorable conditions, intensified into a typhoon on the 29th.
 It continued to strengthen as it crossed over the Caroline Islands, and became a super typhoon on the 30th.
 A day later it reached a peak of 155 mi/h, but a northward turn weakened it to 150 mi/h.
 Ophelia remained a Category 4 typhoons until December 4, when it began accelerating to the northeast over unfavorable conditions.
 After weakening to a tropical storm on the 6th, Ophelia became extratropical over the Northern Pacific Ocean.
 As an extratropical storm, it persisted until dissipating south of Alaska on the 8th.
 Ophelia brought heavy rains to the Caroline Islands, killing 2 and injuring 4.
 Many of the islands were covered in up to 2 ft of water, and they experienced severe damage from Ophelia's strong winds.
 The name Ophelia was retired after this storm.
 Over the course of Ophelia's life, it traveled 5,000 miles.